salmanjavaid/rapunzel/README.md

 Rapunzel is a minimal desktop workspace for running many AI agent terminals as a tree.

-It was built for a simple macOS problem: once you have agents spread across Terminal tabs, they become hard to track.
-Rapunzel takes the core idea behind Firefox Tree Style Tab and applies it to shell sessions instead.
-The goal is Chrome-like simplicity for agents: roots, children, one active conversation surface, and nothing extra.
+I built rapunzel because in the MacOS terminal, I had many agents running across tabs but they were difficult to track.
+I built it because I love the Tree Style Tab Extension in Firefox.
+I built it because, it is the time for Chrome, but for agents.
+I made it, to make it as simple as possible and nothing more.

 <p align="center">
   <img src="ui.png" alt="Rapunzel UI" width="980">